You are here

 North Clackamas Principal Greg Harris Selected Oregon’s Middle School Principal of the Year

-Greg Harris, Rowe Middle School Principal, has been named the 2019 Oregon Middle School Principal of the Year by the Oregon Association of Secondary School Administrators (OASSA) and the Confederation of Oregon School Administrators (COSA).
+Greg Harris, Rowe Middle School Principal, has been named the 2019 Oregon Middle School Principal of the Year by the Oregon Association of Secondary School Administrators (OASSA) and the Coalition of Oregon School Administrators (COSA).

 “Greg Harris is exactly the kind of school leader that aspiring principals want to become,” said Lincoln High School Principal and OASSA President Peyton Chapman.
 “He knows every student by name, plays his trumpet with the band, shoots hoops with students in the gym, and he closely monitors individual student and all school data to ensure all of his students are growing and meeting academic benchmarks.”

 Harris has served as an educator in North Clackamas School District for the past seven years.
 In that time, he has turned Rowe Middle School into a successful, rigorous, and diverse destination school where staff, students, and guardians are proud to be.
 Harris’s strategies are focused around the whole child, using an equity mindset to implement innovative techniques that are results-oriented.
 Those results, measured by the Association for Middle Level Education, the Smarter Balanced Assessment Consortium, attendance rates, and Organizational Health Improvement scores, prove the value of a collaborative, equitable, and student-centered approach.

 “Greg is an outstanding middle level leader who has built a climate of success for each student at Rowe Middle School through high student expectations coupled with academic and social-emotional supports, culturally relevant teaching practices, and by removing barriers that often impede the growth for our traditionally underserved populations.,” said North Clackamas Superintendent and 2017 National Superintendent of the Year Matt Utterback.